allianceauth/allianceauth/README.md

-    auth | user | blue_member ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats ( View basic corp auth stats *who is authed etc*) auth | user | corputils ( View who has registered APIs, which alts belong to which main, and more. ) auth | user | timer_management ( Access to create and remove timers) auth | user | timer_view ( Access to timerboard to view timers) auth | user | srp_management ( Allows for an individual to create and remove srp fleets and fleet data)
+    auth | user | blue_member ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats ( View basic corp auth stats *who is authed etc*) auth | user | corputils ( View who has registered APIs, which alts belong to which main, and more. ) auth | user | corp_apis ( View APIs, andjackKnife, of all member in current corp. ) auth | user | alliance_apis ( View APIs, andjackKnife, of all member in whole alliance. ) auth | user | timer_management ( Access to create and remove timers) auth | user | timer_view ( Access to timerboard to view timers) auth | user | srp_management ( Allows for an individual to create and remove srp fleets and fleet data)